PaulPidou/Session-generator/README.md

 # Basic session generator and 'concatenator'

-Use this sofware to hash and concate automatically large files
+Use these scripts to hash and concate automatically large files

 ## Session generator